top of page

 Should You Cancel or Postpone Your Dental Appointment?

-If your cold sore is new, open, or actively weeping, we suggest postponing routine appointments.
+If your cold sore is new, open, or actively weeping, I suggest postponing routine appointments.
 Visiting the dentist at this stage heightens the risk of:

 • Transmitting the virus to our staff or other patients